ihmeuw/vivarium_research/docs/source/gbd2020_models/risk_exposures/wasting_state_exposure/index.rst

   Consider adding all code for calculating above eqns.

-As in the previous section, we solve our transition probabilities using a Markov Chain transition matrix **T**.
+We solve our transition probabilities using a
+Markov Chain transition matrix **T**.

 T =